AgoraNomic/ADoP-old/README.md

+# Using this Repo, as ADoP
-1 - Add events to events.csv
+1. Add events to events.csv
-2 - Run scripts/adop.py and output to the proper Reports/ file 3 - Run make_index.py
+2. Run scripts/adop.py and output to the proper Reports/ file
+3. Run make_index.py